KTibow/pi-DriveUp/README.md

 sudo pip3 install git+https://github.com/OneDrive/onedrive-sdk-python.git
 ```
 ## Authentication
 1. In order to get OneDrive access credentials, we open the [Azure app manager](https://portal.azure.com/#blade/Microsoft_AAD_RegisteredApps/ApplicationsListBlade).
-You may need to sign up for Azure.
+You may need to sign up for Azure (for free).
 2. Once the Azure page loads, click on ![New registration](assets/new_reg.png).
 3. Name your app `OneDrive Backup` to make it easier to find later.
 4. Use the default setting for supported account types.